sardaaryan/Bay-Area-Gentrification/README.md

     1. Navigate to the given parent subdirectory (`proposal/` for the proposal report, and so on)
     2. Use [this Dropbox link](https://www.dropbox.com/scl/fi/1mdkwptqvdwjf6t91ekvv/imgs.zip?rlkey=94rwuuueltidle266ql889hvw&st=52qckpk2&dl=1) to download `imgs.zip` immediately.
 Make sure it is unzipped in `reports/`, not the parent subdirectory.
 Do not change it's name or contents.
 This only needs to be done once for all reports!
     3. Use whichever approach you desire to compile main.tex.
 We used `pdflatex main.tex` followed by `bibtex main` (to generate the references), and one more `pdflatex main.tex`.
 The report will be `main.pdf`.
-    4. Apply these steps to any of LaTeX reports.
+    4. Apply these steps to any of the LaTeX reports.

   </details>